intentionally-left-nil/wand/README.md

 **wand** is a dependency manager that uses a _wand.json_ file to replace your deps() in mix.exs.
 This allows you to add, remove, and upgrade packages easily using the wand cli.

 ## Quickstart
-To install: `mix escript.install hex wand --force && mix archive.install hex wand_core --force`
+To install, paste into a terminal: `mix archive.install hex wand_core --force && mix escript.install hex wand --force`

 To use wand in a project: `wand init`